 Does it matter if I buy stability or neutral running shoes?

-Yes, but it’s less of a concern for track athletes than it is for adult runners.
+Yes, but it’s less of a concern for track athletes than it is for recreational runners.

 First, let’s have a quick primer on the differences between these types of shoes.